A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Introduction

 This paper is organized as follows.
-In Section~\ref{Section: NB approximation}, we explore mathematically how differences in hurdle and ZI model structures are related implicitly to assumptions about disease detection.
-In Section~\ref{section: modeling-zeros} we review the statistical models and propose a Markov switching hurdle model.
-Section~\ref{sec: inference} introduces the inferential procedure for model fitting and temporal prediction.
+In Section~\ref{Section: NB approximation}, we explore mathematically how differences in hurdle and ZI model structures are implicitly related to assumptions about disease detection.
+In Section~\ref{section: modeling-zeros} we detail our proposed coupled Markov switching hurdle model and review its ZI counterpart, the recently proposed coupled Markov switching ZI model \cite{RN5}.
+Section~\ref{sec: inference} details the Bayesian inferential procedure for both models.
+In Section 4.2 we include a simulation study comparing predictions between the Markov switching ZI and hurdle models under different reporting rates.
+We aim to investigate at which reporting rates our proposed Markov switching hurdle model performs better than its zero-inflated counterpart.
 Section~\ref{sec: analysis} presents the analysis of the chikungunya data and a comparison in terms of prediction between the hurdle and zero-inflated Markov switching models, and also more conventional zero-inflated and hurdle alternatives.
 The paper concludes with a discussion in Section~\ref{sec: discussion}.